 For example, if you use a business communications platform like Slack, why not create channels that allow staff to connect and get to know each other on a personal level.
 For example, here at the Freelancer Club we have a channel called ‘watercooler chat’ where we chat about everything from our weekends, to our dogs and more

 Similarly, if you’re having team video calls, maybe make time to chat to your staff about non-work related stuff at the beginning or end of a call.

 It’s also important to remember that freelancers, like office workers, have lives outside of work.
 Sending emails or scheduling calls outside normal office hours isn’t always acceptable.
 Check and set boundaries from the off.

-Managing remote workers is not as daunting as you might think.
-It’s important to recognise that many freelancers are used to working remotely.
+Managing remote workers is not as daunting as you might think and it’s important to recognise that many freelancers are used to working remotely.
 In fact, many of them enjoy working remotely!
 Therefore, it’s in their best interests to ensure that they deliver great work and integrate well within your team.

 So, what are you waiting for?

-Now that you’ve learned some tips on how to effectively manage freelancers, it’s time to put them into action to ensure your next project is a success!
+Now that you’ve learned some tips on how to manage freelancers who work remotely, it’s time to put them into action to ensure your next project is a success!
 Post a job for free to find your next freelancer.